yifeifang11/unscramble/README.md

 ### Feedback

 I wish there was maybe a bit more guidance on the general steps to take, but I am glad I had the chance to figure everything out by myself.
 The project was a great experience, and I feel more comfortable with backend and APIs now--I have learned a lot!--so thank you for your time and effort in designing the project (and grading).

+P.S.
+If you would like to make the game go faster, you can ctrl + F in the backend index.js file "sanity = sanity + 50" and uncomment it to replace it with the line above.
+The answer can also be shown in the game to make testing it easier.